-After eight years in the Parachute Regiment, and several years of rewarding employment after discharge, 29-year-old Greg did not expect to find himself sleeping in a car.
+After 8 years in the Parachute Regiment, and several years of rewarding employment after discharge, 29-year-old Greg did not expect to find himself sleeping in a car.

-A career soldier, with two tours of Afghanistan under his belt, he had a family and prospects, until a motorcycle accident changed everything.
+A career soldier, with 2 tours of Afghanistan under his belt, he had a family and prospects, until a motorcycle accident changed everything.

 Greg’s life quickly unravelled.
 His relationship broke down and injuries ended his security career.

 Suddenly he was homeless, vulnerable and lost.
 Like many others in his position his only plan was to head to London.

 In fact that is exactly what he did – but not to become a rough sleeper in Westminster.
 Greg was brought to Veterans Aid where, within minutes of meeting a caseworker ,his fears were allayed.
 Clearly he needed support and, most immediately, accommodation.
 For three nights the charity paid for Greg to stay in a hotel - and off the streets - until a place in its London hostel, was available.